 Can I use a “do it yourself” website?

 You could but you’re exposing yourself to risk.
 Those sites certainly have limitations, largely in that their forms are standardized and may leave out important details specific to your company.
-You also miss out on the ability to have an attorney examine which business entity and state is right for you.
+You also miss out on the ability to have an LLC lawyer examine which business entity and state is right for you.

 What documents do I need to form an LLC?